Rbasarat/boodschappp/README.md

 # boodschappp
 Boodschappen lijst app.

+# To run this scraper:
+- Install chrome
+- Download chromedriver to ./scraper/driver/
+- `$ python AHScraper.py 1`

 # TODO:
 - Set up logging for python
 - Figure out how to fix config